 But for every bit of dash and brio there were a thousand things that were just the wretched, awful muck of war.
 Many of those landing craft failed to land: They hit stuff that just happened to be there under the water, in the way, and ground to a halt, and the soldiers got out waist-deep in water, and struggled with their packs - and, in the case of those men on the Prince Henry, with lumpy old English bicycles - through the gunfire to the beach to begin liberating a continent while already waterlogged and chilled to the bone.

 Arlette GondrĂ©e was a four-year old girl that day, and she has grown old with the teen-and-twenty soldiers who liberated her home and her town.
 But she is now the proprietress of the family cafĂ©, and she has been there every June to greet those who return each year in dwindling numbers:

-That's Bill Bray and John Woodthorpe with Mme GondrĂ©e.
+That's the late Bill Bray and the late John Woodthorpe with Mme GondrĂ©e on the seventieth anniversary.
 The BĂ©nouville Bridge was known to Allied planners as the Pegasus Bridge, after the winged horse on the shoulder badge of British paratroopers.
 But since 1944 it has been called the Pegasus Bridge in France, too.
-And in the 70 years since June 6th, no D-Day veteran has ever had to pay for his drink at the CafĂ© GondrĂ©e.
+And in the three-quarters of a century since June 6th, no D-Day veteran has ever had to pay for his drink at the CafĂ© GondrĂ©e.

 There were five beaches: two for the Americans, three for the British Commonweath.
-The Yanks, under General Omar Bradley, got Utah and Omaha; under Lieutenant-General Sir Miles Dempsey, the Brits got Sword and Gold, and the Canadians Juno.
+The Yanks, under General Omar Bradley, got Utah and Omaha; under Lieutenant-General Sir Miles Dempsey, the UK got Sword and Gold, and the Canadians Juno.
 But there were all kinds of other forces to hand, too.
-President Reagan caught something of the sweep of it in his marvelous Pointe du Hoc speech thirty years ago on the 40th anniversary:
+President Reagan caught something of the sweep of it in his marvelous Pointe du Hoc speech thirty-five years ago on the fortieh anniversary:

 And there were others: the Royal Australian Air Force, and their Kiwi cousins in the Article XV squadrons, and the dispossessed peoples of a continent reduced to a prison camp - the Free Belgian forces, Free Dutch, Free Norwegian, Free Czech...

 They were young, but they were not children.
-I was listening to President Obama explain yesterday from Brussels that the deserter he brought home from the Taliban in the days before the D-Day anniversary was just a "kid".
-In fact, he's 28 years old.
+Five years ago, I listerned to President Obama explain from Brussels that the deserter he brought home from the Taliban in the days before the D-Day anniversary was just a "kid".
+In fact, he was 28 years old.
 I remember walking through the Canadian graves at BĂ©ny-sur-Mer a few years ago.
 Over two thousand headstones, but only a handful of ages inscribed upon them: 22 years old, 21, 20...
 But they weren't "kids", they were men.

-Above, two years before his death, Daniel Galipeau of Huntington, Quebec, a sapper with the 16th Field Engineers, signs an autograph outside the Queen's Own Rifles of Canada House in BerniĂ¨res-sur-Mer, opposite the beach where he landed seven decades earlier.
+Above, two years before his death, Daniel Galipeau of Huntingdon, Quebec, a sapper with the 16th Field Engineers, signs an autograph outside the Queen's Own Rifles of Canada House in BerniĂ¨res-sur-Mer, opposite the beach where he landed seven decades earlier.
 There is a street named after him in Huntingdon.